brentvatne/brentvatne.github.io/_posts/2015-04-16-packaging-react-native-component.markdown

 the react-native standard library, feel free to adopt it or use your own**

-2. `cd` to the proejct directory and run `npm init`, fill out your info!
+2. `cd` to the project directory and run `npm init`, fill out your info!

 ![npm-init](http://brentvatne.ca/images/packaging/3-npm-init.png)